Kathleen is a professional freelance writer and blogger with over a decade of experience writing professionally.

 The Life Journey of the Athlete

 The life journey of the athlete is to discover a sense of personal power and identity through developing the body.
-Mastering the body is the foundation of the self-esteem for the athlete.
+Mastering the body is the foundation of the athlete's self-esteem.
 Not all those who fall into this category of archetypes become professional athletes, but their passion for physical fitness prevails throughout their entire life.

 Outside the professional sports arena, the athlete includes a full spectrum of activities and occupations that require constant attention to fitness.
 Athletes are earth people – grounded in their physical body and comfortable with their physical form.